msakuta/rusty-behavior-tree-lite/README.md

 `std::any::Any` can't circumvent the limitation, because it is also bounded by 'static lifetime, so as soon as you put your custom payload into it, you can't put any references other than `&'static`.

-With a closure, we don't have to name the lifetime and it will clearly outlive the duration of the closure body, so we can pass references arounds.
+With a closure, we don't have to name the lifetime and it will clearly outlive the duration of the closure body, so we can pass references around.

+Of course, you can also use blackboard variables, but they have the same limitation of lifetimes; you can't pass a reference through blackboard.
+A callback is much more direct (and doesn't require indirection of port names) way to communicate with the environment.

 ## How to define your own node